tainacan/tainacan-wiki/dev/admin-ui-options.md

 # Admin UI Options

+Since version `0.19`, Tainacan offers a series of variables that can help you customize the admin panel.
+From Tainacan `1.0.0`, the majority of these variables [are tweakable in a *per-user-role* basis in the User Role Editing Form](admin-appearance.md).
+They do mostly hiding elements, controlling certain default features (such as the presence of the WordPress Admin menu) and dashboard cards.

-Since version 0.19, Tainacan offers a series of variables that can help you customize the admin panel.
-Most of this variables mean hidding elements.
-They can be passed directly to the admin URL as query params, but the ideal way is to use a filter for it.
+As a developer, you can also pass them directly to the admin URL as query params, but the ideal way is to use a filter for it.
 For example:

 ```php
 /*